Scenic Running Trails

-Enjoy these six running trails around St. Pete/Clearwater with breathtaking views and fun places to stop
+Make your way along these six scenic paved recreational trails around St. Pete/Clearwater for breathtaking views and memorable places to stop along the way.

 Fred Marquis Pinellas Trail, Downtown Dunedin